pbklink/motif-core/etc/motif-core.api.md

     export function tryCreateDataDefinitionFromJson(element: JsonElement | undefined): Result<SearchSymbolsDataDefinition>;
 }

+// Warning: (ae-missing-release-tag) "LitIvemIdInsertIntoWatchmakerListDataDefinition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class LitIvemIdInsertIntoWatchmakerListDataDefinition extends InsertIntoWatchmakerListDataDefinition {
+    constructor();
+    // (undocumented)
+    members: readonly LitIvemId[];
+    // (undocumented)
+    get referencable(): boolean;
+}

+// Warning: (ae-missing-release-tag) "LitIvemIdInsertIntoWatchmakerListDataItem" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class LitIvemIdInsertIntoWatchmakerListDataItem extends WatchmakerPublishDataItem {
+}

 // Warning: (ae-missing-release-tag) "LitIvemIdMatchesDataDefinition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)